Create an Alert Rule for Run-Time Checks

 When you create an alert rule, you can Configure Prisma Cloud to Automatically Remediate Alerts, which enables Prisma Cloud to automatically run the CLI command required to remediate the policy violation directly in your cloud environments.
 Automated remediation is only available for default policies (Config policies only) that are designated as Remediable ( ) on the

-- Select theAccount Groupsto which you want this alert rule to apply and then clickNext.
+- Select theAccount Groupsto which you want this alert rule to apply.

-- Exclude Cloud Accounts—If there are some cloud accounts in the selected account groups for which you do not want to trigger alerts, select the accounts from the list.
+- Exclude Cloud Accounts and Regionsfrom your selected Account Group—If there are some cloud accounts and regions in the selected account groups for which you do not want to trigger alerts, select the accounts and regions from the list.

 - Select the policies for which you want this alert rule to trigger alerts and, optionally, Configure Prisma Cloud to Automatically Remediate Alerts.